wp-plugins/create-user-with-password-multisite/readme.txt

 Allows a Site Admin to set the password during new user registration for the site they are responsible for within a WordPress Multisite network.

 Features
-•	Simple to use, no setup required.
+- Simple to use, no setup required.
-•	Site Admins can allocate user passwords
+- Site Admins can allocate user passwords
-•	Visit:  Users->Add New
+- Visit: Users->Add New

-Help develop this plugin
+Help develop this plugin<br/>
 The CUWPM plugin is hosted on GitHub if you want to help out with the development or testing then head over to https://github.com/MooveAgency/create-user-with-password-multisite

 == Installation ==